SitePen/dstore/README.md

 * Request - This is a simple server-based store, like Rest, that provides read-only access to data from the server.
 * Cache - This is an aggregate store that combines a master and caching store to provide caching functionality.
 * Observable - This a mixin store that adds will track array changes and add index information to events of tracked store instances.
 This adds a track() method for tracking stores.
+* RqlServer, RqlClient - Mixins for adding RQL querying capabilities to stores.

 # Store API